Summary: in this tutorial, you’ll learn how to use the SQL BETWEEN

 The following example uses the NOT BETWEEN

-operator to find employees who have not joined the company from January 1, 1989
+operator to find employees joined the company before January 1, 1994

 :